 Coastguard ‘trusts’ progress will be made in search for Mike Lynch’s daughter

-The body of technology tycoon Mike Lynch has been recovered from the Bayesian but his daughter Hannah remains missing.
+The body of the technology tycoon has been recovered from the Bayesian but his daughter Hannah, 18, remains missing.

 Support truly